Covariance estimation under one-bit quantization: Numerical experiments

 \section{Numerical experiments}

-\sjoerd{Let us compare our theoretical prediction of the behavior of the two estimators based on quantized samples to their actual performance in \sjoerd{numerical} experiments.
-In the case of quantization without dithering, we will use the estimator $\tilde{\SIGMA}_n$ in \eqref{eq:OneBitEstimator}.
-In the case of quantization with dithering, we will use the positive semidefinite projection of the estimator in \eqref{eq:TwoBitEstimator}.
-With some abuse of notation, we will denote it by the same symbol, i.e., from here on}
+\ae{Let us compare our theoretical prediction of the behavior of the two estimators based on quantized samples, $\tilde{\SIGMA}_n$ and $\SIGMADITH_n$ defined in \eqref{eq:OneBitEstimator} and \eqref{eq:TwoBitEstimator}, respectively, to their actual performance in \sjoerd{numerical} experiments.
+Since we prefer positive semidefinite estimators in practice (see Remark \ref{rem:PSD}), we project both estimators to the set of positive semidefinite matrices.
+We abuse notation by denoting them by the same symbols.
+Thus, for the remainder of this section we write